Particle Board vs. Plywood: What is the Difference?

 This manufacturing process and technique provide a consistent, robust product that can withstand stress and weight.
 Depending on the type of plywood used and the environment, projects made of plywood can easily last 30 to 40 years as roof sheathing and longer when used in indoor furniture making.

-Even within the plywood category alone, there is considerable variance, as many types of plywood products exist.
+There is considerable variance even within the plywood category alone, as many types of plywood products exist.
 These range from construction-grade plywood at the most industrial and commercial grade to the low-cost end to high-grade hardwood plywood products used to manufacture fine furniture and cabinetry.
 Specialized plywood products have been developed for marine use (making boats) and aircraft manufacture and are used in curved applications, as well as others.

 Advantages of Plywood

-• Plywood is stronger and can carry more weight than particle board or any other engineered wood product.
+• Plywood is more potent and can carry more weight than particle board or any other engineered wood product.

 • Plywood is less susceptible to moisture damage than particle board